 When you’re a new company one of the hardest things to do is get noticed.
-While it’s not something that will happen over night, an effective SEO strategy can do just that by helping your company start to rank higher in some of the 100 Billion searches performed on Google search engines each day.
+While it’s not something that will happen overnight, an effective SEO strategy can do just that by helping your company start to rank higher in some of the 100 Billion searches performed on Google search engines each day.

 One of the most often common asks we hear from startups when it comes to SEO is the desire to get more inbound links to their sites.
-And for good reason too: inbound links are one of most important factors in Google’s determination of a site’s pagerank.
+And for good reason too: inbound links are one of the most important factors in Google’s determination of a site’s page rank.
 And since Google accounts for roughly 80% of the searches performed on the internet, optimizing your SEO for Google is imperative.

 While there are several ways to secure inbound links, there are some methods that have more impact than others.
 Two of these include creating content (blogs, infographics, videos, etc.) that people naturally want to link to, and seeding stories in the media that link back to your site.
 While these two methods can yield significant results, many underestimate how difficult it can be to achieve inbound links this way.
 Here’s why:

 If You Build it They Will Come… Eventually